 If you are the victim of emotional abuse, and it won’t stop, even if you’ve had the conversation, even if you’re telling the abuser to stop, and you feel bad every time they hurt you, and you just want them to stop, but they don’t stop, then you might need to focus on what you need to do for yourself.
 You might need to take the next step for you.

 I encourage communication first, but if that doesn’t work, then you might have to make harder decisions.
 You might have to make bigger decisions.
 If you are the person doing the bad behavior, if you are being abusive, I’ve got one piece of advice for you.
 I’m going to tell you what to do:

 Whenever you’re about to do or say something to the people that you love in your life, I want you to ask yourself a question.
 The question is:

 Am I doing or saying this because I want to control them or change them in any way?

-If it really bothers me that much, I can certainly say, “Hey, look, when you did that it bothered me.
+If it really bothers me that much, I can certainly say, “When you did that, it bothered me.
 Can we talk about it?”

-I tell you what, when you allow someone to be who they are, they want to be with you.
-In a healthy relationship, when this happens, when you allow someone to be exactly who they are, the autonomous, independent person, they love being with their own hobbies and their own likes and dislikes… When you allow someone to do that, without giving them any grief, without judging them for it, they’re gonna want to be around you more and more because people love people who let them be themselves.
+When this happens in a healthy relationship, when you allow someone to be exactly who they are, an autonomous, independent person who loves doing their own hobbies and has their own likes and dislikes… When you allow someone to do that, without giving them any grief for it, without judging them, they’re going to want to be around you more and more.
+The reason for that is people love people who let them be themselves.

 I’m going to end this here.
 Again, I want to thank this person for writing.
 I hope you don’t stay mad at me.
 I hope you don’t stay upset with me.
 And if you really can’t stand me, then definitely don’t listen to me anymore.
 And I’m sorry for anything I said that offended you.

-For everyone that listens to this show, I appreciate you.
-I am grateful for you.
-And I am so glad you tuned in.
+For everyone else that listens to this show, I appreciate you.
+And I am grateful for you.